-Mike’s dog Zoe and one of three therapy canines who joined the fire department in a pilot program.
+Zoe is Mike’s dog and one of three therapy dogs who have joined the fire department as part of a pilot program.
 Seattle firefighters also own Bob (and Hera) the other two therapy dogs.

 “She’s just being a dog, bringing a smile to people’s faces, being goofy, doing dog things.
 And dogs are proven to lower your heart rate, lower your blood pressure,” said Dulas

-Agencies across the US are looking for a solution to the mental health crisis.
-The suicide rate for firefighters and police officers is now higher than that of firefighters who are serving their duty.
-Around 30% of emergency personnel will suffer from mental health issues like depression or post-traumatic Stress Disorder (PTSD).
+Agencies across the U.S. are looking for a solution to the mental health crisis.
+Police officers and firefighters are more likely to commit suicide than they were in the line-of-duty.
+Around 30% of emergency personnel will suffer from mental health issues like depression and post-traumatic Stress Disorder (PTSD).

 “For a number of years, those issues were really under-recognized, and it was just assumed, ‘Oh, they’re tough.
 They see it every day,’” said Chip Schreiber, a clinical psychologist at UCLA who specializes in creating programs to reduce PTSD in first responders.

 “Suicide and serious depression are the final common pathway of stress and symptoms that potentiate and then lead to greater conflict in the environment and ability to function in your family,” said Schreiber.